Broken screen help

 Touch dead zones

-You still need data off a damaged phone
+You still need photos, files, or access from a damaged phone

-The laptop still runs but the screen is no longer safe to work from
+The laptop still runs but the built-in screen is too damaged to use

-You are not sure whether the real damage is the glass or the display underneath
+You are not sure whether it is only cracked glass or deeper screen damage

 You are already deciding between repair and replacement